Code-Institute-Submissions/Chessapp/README.md

 > ![](https://github.com/rbnphlp/Chessapp/blob/master/img/stockfish/Chess_responsiveness.png)
-# Play against Stockifish on your browser
+# Play against Stockfish on your browser

 The project is an attempt to play Chess against a Chess-engine on the browser.Built on top of [Chess.js](https://github.com/jhlywa/chess.js)